How are vocabulary and reading connected?

 Flashcards can be instrumental in learning new vocabulary.
 One of the best ways to make flashcards for vocabulary is to draw a picture of what the word means.
 Sometimes it may be a scene where the word is within the context of the scene.
 Take it a step further by writing the word in a sentence that corresponds with the picture.

 Listening to podcasts can be a great way to build your vocabulary.
-There are podcasts on thousands of topics and can expand your knowledge in a field and are a great way to build tier 3 vocabulary.
+There are podcasts on thousands of topics that can expand your knowledge in a field and are a great way to build tier 3 vocabulary.
 Some of our favorite podcasts include But Why: A Podcast for Curious Kids and Wow in the World.
 For more great podcasts for kids, take a look at this top 25 podcasts for kids list.

 4. Incremental Learning